citation-style-language/documentation/specification.rst

 original-title
     Title of the original version (e.g. "Война и мир", the untranslated Russian title of "War and Peace")

-page
-    Range of pages the item (e.g. a journal article) covers in a container (e.g. a journal issue)

-page-first
-    First page of the range of pages the item (e.g. a journal article) covers in a container (e.g. a journal issue)

 PMCID
     PubMed Central reference number